 Airline elite status can be a bit of a you-know-what measuring contest, and people are always curious about how many members there are in a particular elite tier.
 Since Global Services is primarily invitation-only, the airline is also tight-lipped about how many Global Services members there are.
 All we can do is speculate… and there’s a lot of speculation out there.

 This is purely speculation on my part, but I would guess that there are somewhere around 15,000-25,000 Global Services members.
-For context, I had speculated that there were around 15,000 American Concierge Key members (and we know for a fact that there are at least 11,300 members, or at least were in 2019), so why do I think there are more United Global Services members?
+For context, I’ve speculated that there are somewhere around 15,000 American Concierge Key members (and we know for a fact that there were at least 11,300 members in 2019), so why do I think there are more United Global Services members?

-- In general United is a more global airline than American (just look at United’s pre-pandemic network out of SFO and EWR), and it’s much easier to earn Global Services flying long haul than short haul; heck, pre-pandemic, Apple bought 50 business class seats per day on United between San Francisco and Shanghai
+- In general, United is a more global airline than American, and it’s much easier to earn Global Services flying long haul than short haul; heck, pre-pandemic, Apple bought 50 business class seats per day on United between San Francisco and Shanghai

 - Global Services members who have any sort of lifetime status can nominate someone else to be Global Services, so that also increases the number of members significantly

 If anyone has any theories or thoughts they’d like to share, I’d love to hear it (and if anyone has any inside info they want to share anonymously, that would be great too).
 It’s possible I’m totally off, but I’m just sharing my best educated guess.

 If you think United is tight-lipped about Global Services status, then wait until you hear about Chairman’s Circle.
 This is an extra-special invitation-only status that is typically given to people who have contracts that include at least $5 million in annual spending on United.
 Only one person at the company gets it.